alanoudmk/ROS-Noetic-Tutorials/README.md

 ***

-## 7. Debugging ROS Nodes with Command-Line Tools:
+## 7. Debugging Nodes with Command-Line Tools:
 Debug your Nodes with Command Line Tools: